bytedance/terarkdb/README.md

 - TerarkDB is built with zstd, lz4, snappy, zlib, gtest, boost by default, if you need these libraries, you can remove them from your higher level application.
 - By using `add_subdirectory(terarkdb)` you should able to use these third-party libraries' header file, contact us if you can't.
   - Or you can include_directory their absolute file path for quick use.
+- In some cases, you cmake may not recognize the header files exposed by our CMakeLists, you can get include directories manually
+  - `get_target_property(terarkdb_INC_DIR, terarkdb, INCLUDE_DIRECTORIES)`
+  - `INCLUDE_DIRECTORIES(${terarkdb_INC_DIR})`

-## 1.2.As Standalone Library
+## Method 2: As a Standalone Library
 - clone terarkdb && git submodule update --init --recursive
 - mkdir build && cd build && cmake ../ -DCMAKE_BUILD_TYPE=Release -DWITH_TESTS=OFF
 - make install
 - Now you shoud have a `build/lib` and `build/include` directory
 - Add `build/lib` to your library path and link all libraries inside it
-  - `-Wl,-Bstatic -lrocksdb -lbz2 -ljemalloc -llz4 -lmetrics2 -lsnappy -lz -lterark-core-r -lzstd -lboost_context -lboost_fiber -lboost_filesystem -lboost_system -Wl,-Bdynamic`
+  - `-Wl,-Bstatic -lterarkdb -lbz2 -ljemalloc -llz4 -lmetrics2 -lsnappy -lz -lterark-core-r -lzstd -lboost_context -lboost_fiber -lboost_filesystem -lboost_system -Wl,-Bdynamic`